 The dried version of the Mirasol chili, the Guajillo pepper, has a very fruity and earthy taste.
 And it also delivers cranberry and tea undertones.
 These peppers are frequently combined alongside Pasilla and Ancho peppers in Mexican stews and salsas.

-Because Guajillo peppers are spicier than Pasilla peppers, you should use less when using them as a Pasilla pepper substitute.
+Because Guajillo peppers are spicier than Pasilla peppers, you should use less when using them as a Pasilla chili substitute.
 For example, a half tablespoon of Guajillo peppers can be used instead of a whole tablespoon of Pasilla peppers.

 Related: Best Guajillo Pepper Substitutes